Jarvis plc: 21st century

 In 2002, seven people were killed when a train derailed at Potters Bar after passing faulty and badly maintained points.
 As Infrastructure Maintenance Contractor for the line, Jarvis was held to be jointly responsible for the crash (along with Railtrack), with the Office of Rail Regulation declaring "Jarvis’s performance fell far short of that to be expected of a competent IMC".

 On 16 September 2003, a GNER express derailed at just after departing Platform 4 at London King's Cross station.
 The immediate cause of the accident was the routing of the train onto a length of track with a missing rail.
 The length of rail had been removed during maintenance work, as is permissible, but it should not have been possible for a train to be routed onto the section of track where the rail had been removed.
 While the accident did not have an immediate impact, Jarvis was the private contractor employed to maintain the track and had failed to do so properly; considerable damage to the company's reputation was also incurred.

 One month after the derailment, Jarvis announced that it was exiting the rail maintenance business; the move marked the end of private company-led rail maintenance in Britain, which resulted in all future work being administered by the state-owned company Network Rail.
-At the time, its rail maintenance activities made up less than 15 percent of the firm's turnover.
+At the time, its rail maintenance activities made up less than 15 per cent of the firm's turnover.